software-composition-analysis/fosdem-2022-devroom/README.md

 We are interested in demos, presentations and panel discussions on software composition analysis, dependencies management and related topics.
 If you want to make your talk a bit more in-theme with the conference at large, take a peek at what FOSDEM published from previous years.
 Also, keep in mind this event is about free and open source software, not proprietary code and data.

+If you have any issues, please contact dependency-devroom-manager at fosdem.org.
+You can also send us a notification of your submission there.

+**Important dates:**
+- December 19th 2021: Deadline for submission of proposals
+- December 27th 2021: You receive a notification that your presentation has been accepted or not
+- December 31th 2021: Developer rooms publish complete schedules
+- First two weeks of January: Period for recording and uploading talks by speakers

 ## Some submission ideas:

 - Dependencies and Tracing